RoboVikings8698/8698-FTC-Robotics/FtcRobotController-10.1/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

     Periodic Functionj call, useful to call function periodic in any class that extends periodicm at specific rate
-    //Create object of periodic of specified class PeriodicScheduler.register(driveTrain); //this is inside main in "int" for subsystems, and if you need periodic of "subsystem" of a subsystem, just place this into subsystem int
+    //Create object of periodic of specified class PeriodicScheduler.register(driveTrain); //this is inside main in "int" for subsystems, and if you need periodic of "subsystem"
+    Dont't forget to place the name of that subsystem otherwise it won't work for that particular class. of a subsystem, just place this into subsystem int
     //runs in the loop
     PeriodicScheduler.runPeriodically();//updates periodic class

     to add periodic function to specific class add this extends Periodic in the contructor add super(1000, 0);  // Run every 1000ms (1 second), no offset